 Noisey: Who are you, where are you from, and why haven’t we heard of Angel before?

 Angel: I'm Angel.
 I'm a singer-songwriter from The Bronx.
-I'm very meticulous when it comes to working in the studio – if you haven't heard of me before, it's because I've taken my time to develop my recording process, and the infrastructure and team around me.
-Now, the settings are primed for perfection.
+I'm very meticulous when it comes to working in the studio—if you haven't heard of me before, it's because I've taken my time to develop my recording process, and the infrastructure and team around me.
+Now, the settings are primed to reach perfection.

 Tell us a bit more about your background, personal as well as musical.
 Where did your journey start, up until you released "Sacrifice?"